BACP Registered Member (MBACP)

 As part of my BACP membership, I attend regular on-going training which has included working with bereavement and gender diversity.
 I have also run a Therapeutic Writing Group.

-In addition to my private client work I am the counsellor for students at a college in Norwich and support staff members in a local school and parents accessing family support in the area.
+In addition to my private client work I am the counsellor for students at a college in Norwich and have supported staff members in a local school and parents accessing family support in the area.